-- Ensure SMS and Telephone are enabled.
+- Ensure SMS and Phone are enabled.
 Contacts and Location are optional but turn them on to test.

 - Select Google Play Services from Apps and Permissions.

-- Make sure permissions are set to On for Body sensors, Call logs, Camera, Contacts, Location, Microphone, SMS, Storage and Telephone.
+- Make sure permissions are set to ‘Allow’ for Body sensors, Call logs, Camera, Contacts, Files and Media, Location, Microphone, SMS and Phone.